MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 The approach when starting a new porting project is to simply copy and paste the necessary folders across to the client repo as detailed below:

 Unity Project
 =======

 The root of the repo is a blank Unity project with some added scripts.

-Copy and paste all /Assets subfolders and files to the existing Assets folder in client repo Unity project
+Copy and paste all /Assets subfolders and files to the existing Assets folder in client repo's Unity project (normally on root but could be in a sub folder)

 The code here helps with automated builds and includes various helper files.